 The .htpasswd file is the password repository.
 For those familiar with Unix based systems, it is similar in structure to the old school /etc/passwd file, with each line affiliated with a single user.
-Here’s the process to update the .htpasswd file.
+Here’s the process to create or update the .htpasswd file.

-a.
+b.
 Create .htpasswd file

 c.
 Upload .htpasswd file appropriately